ShailajaUdayar/MovieReview-PartB/README.md

 ## STATEMENT OF PURPOSE

-- Movie Revie App is a Jva implementation using Spring Boot that allows us to develop a stand-alone application.
+- Movie Review App is a Java implementation using Spring Boot that allows us to develop a stand-alone application.
 - This App makes user easier to retrieve movies according to his/ her selection criteria.
 - The app has main menu where list of movies are displayed based on Genre, Actor, Title, Year, Rating.
 - The Genre has submenus  like Action, Drama, Comedy, Horror, Sci-fi where user can also select option based on the submenu and know the relative information.